 As an app advertiser, you want to get your app into the hands of more paying users.
 So, how do you connect with those people?
 App campaigns streamline the process for you, making it easy to promote your apps across Google’s largest properties including Search, Google Play, YouTube and the Google Display Network.
-Just add a few lines of text, a bid, some assets and the rest is optimised to help your users find you.
+Just add a few lines of text, a bid, some assets and the rest is optimized to help your users find you.

 Focus on getting more installs.

-Google Ads will optimise your bids and targeting to help you get the greatest number of new users for your app.
+Google Ads will optimize your bids and targeting to help you get the greatest number of new users for your app.
 The bid you set should be the average amount you'd like to spend each time someone installs your app.
 As an advanced option in the new Google Ads experience, you can target users likely to install and perform a specific action.
 For this option, you will still bid for installs.